 Were you injured in a motorcycle accident, or did you lose a loved one through another's negligence?
 At Rosenfeld Injury Lawyers, LLC, our personal injury attorneys are legal advocates for injured victims harmed in motorcycle accidents.

 Contact motorcycle accident lawyers at (888) 424-5757 (toll-free phone number) or use the contact form to schedule a free consultation.
 All confidential or sensitive information you share with our legal team remains private through an attorney-client relationship.

 Intersection motorcycle accidents are among the most dangerous types of crashes that can impact drivers on the road.
 Unfortunately, Chicago streets can be dangerous places, and the unfortunate reality is that many intersection collisions involving motorcyclists occur across the city every year.

 The failure of motorists to acknowledge traffic signals can account for the high number of dangerous intersection crashes that cause severe injuries to Chicago motorcyclists.

 Hiring an Intersection Motorcycle Accident Attorney in Chicago, IL

-If you or a family member sustained serious injuries in a motorcycle intersection accident due to a careless driver, speak with a lawyer right away.
+If you or a family member sustained serious injuries or was killed in a motorcycle accident at Chicago intersection due to a careless driver, speak with a lawyer right away.
 Rosenfeld Injury Lawyers LLC has years of experience representing injured motorcyclists in Chicago and across Illinois.